 However, is the Numero-uno spot alone enough to make it worthy of being your next car?
 Not necessarily!
 There are a few things which you should be aware of before you go for it.

 The stylish exteriors

 The Honda City 2017 is compulsorily a facelifted model of the previous generation car.
 At the first look, you may not find many tweaks on the exteriors, apart from the larger 16-inch alloy wheels.
-The overall lightweight and sturdy chassis has been retained.
+The overall lightweight and sturdy chassis have been retained.

-Apart from this, other visual tweaks are restricted to the front section only, with the sides and rear getting little or no such upgradations.
+Apart from this, other visual tweaks are restricted to the front section only, with the sides and rear getting little or no such upgrades.
 The front grille now gets a honeycomb treatment and the thick strip of chrome has been done away with.
-The chrome strip in the present Honda City is lot thinner, thus making the inbuilt grille design a lot more prominent.
-The headlamps have undergone a few stitches, along with the addition of a thin chrome bezel on the top of it.
+The chrome strip in the present Honda City is a lot thinner, thus making the inbuilt grille design a lot more prominent.
+The headlamps have undergone a few stitches, along with the addition of a thin chrome bezel on top of it.
 The overall front dimension is far sportier, yet classy.

 The stuffed interior

 The engine of the 2017 Honda City is the same as the previous model.
-There is a 1.5-litre i-VTEC petrol engine that makes a maximum power of 119 bhp at 6,600 revs per minute and highest torque of 145 Nm at 4,600 revs per minute.
+There is a 1.5-liter i-VTEC petrol engine that makes a maximum power of 119 bhp at 6,600 revs per minute and the highest torque of 145 Nm at 4,600 revs per minute.
 The transmission option is handled either by a 5-speed manual or a 7-speed CVT (common variable transmission) gearbox.

-Apart from the petrol model, there is also a 1.5-litre i-DTEC diesel motor with a maximum power of 100 bhp at 3,600 revs per minute and a peak torque of 200 Nm at 3,600 revs per minute.
+Apart from the petrol model, there is also a 1.5-liter i-DTEC diesel motor with a maximum power of 100 bhp at 3,600 revs per minute and a peak torque of 200 Nm at 3,600 revs per minute.
 The transmission option for the diesel option is fixed at a 6-speed manual gearbox.